bellisor/mod1-project-killerbees/README.md

 ## Posted to git repo:
 - README.me
 - Python files and Jupyter notebooks with clean and commented code
+* api_final,
+* scraping_final,
+* and analysis_final
 - A link to our Google slide show